Discover the Bland Shire New South Wales

 Don’t be fooled, folks!
 While this shire may be called Bland, it’s anything but.
-Located in the Riverina region of the state, the Bland Shire is home to almost 6,000 people, thriving with all sorts of activity.
+Located in the Riverina region of the state, Bland Shire New South Wales is home to almost 6,000 people, and is bustling with all sorts of activity.

 The area has historically been dominated by the industries of agriculture and gold production, both of which continue to be locally important today.
-The legacy of the Shire’s productivity is carried on by the hard-working people that populate it today.
+The legacy of Bland Shire New South Wales’ productivity is carried on by the hard-working people that populate it today.

 The Shire is one of New South Wales largest cereal-growing areas.
 Many farmers in the area are grain farmers, cultivating mainly wheat, barley, oats, cereal rye, chickpeas, lupins, canola, and sorghum.
 However, eucalyptus oil production began in 1907 in West Wyalong and the region has become a major exporter of the product in Australia since then.

 Canola fields in West Wyalong, a town in Bland Shire New South Wales